governance-foundation/governance.foundation/docusaurus/blog/2026-04-26-ai-is-a-star-trek-replicator-for-ideas.md

 ---
-title: "AI is a replicator for ideas"
+title: "AI is a Star Trek replicator for ideas"
 date: 2026-04-26 19:35:00 +1000
-slug: /2026/04/26/ai-is-a-replicator-for-ideas
+slug: /2026/04/26/ai-is-a-star-trek-replicator-for-ideas
 description: "What makes this AI moment different is not just automation or chat.
 It is that organisations can now replicate, expand, operationalise, and improve ideas at extraordinary speed."
 ---

 A good way to describe what changed is this:

-AI is starting to feel like a replicator for ideas.
+AI is starting to feel like a Star Trek replicator for ideas.

 Not in the sense that it makes reality appear instantly.
 Not in the sense that execution stops mattering.